High School Moms

 High School Moms is an American reality television series on TLC.
 The series debuted on August 12, 2012.
 Encores of the series air on Discovery Fit & Health.

 Premise

 The series follows the daily lives of those who work and attend Florence Crittenton High School, a school that exclusively caters to teenage mothers and currently pregnant girls.

 Episodes

+Reception

+Melissa Camacho of Common Sense Media gave High School Moms a 3 out of 5 stars.